Azores hotspot: Geological area

-The Azores domain comprises the Azores Plateau and the Azores archipelago (formed of 9 islands extending a distance of 480 km which have been volcanically active for around 7 Myr).
+The Azores domain comprises the Azores Plateau and the Azores archipelago (formed of 9 islands extending a distance of 480 km which have been volcanically active for around 7 million years).
 The archipelago lies on the lateral branch of the Mid-Atlantic Ridge near the junction of three major tectonic plates; the North American Plate, the Eurasian Plate and the African Plate.
 This unique location causes the area to have ridge-hotspot interaction with a variation of volcanic processes.

 The Azores Plateau

-The Azores archipelago rises from Azores Plateau, which is an area of thickened oceanic crust thought to have formed over the last 20 Mya.
+The Azores archipelago rises from Azores Plateau, which is an area of thickened oceanic crust thought to have formed over the last 20 million years.
 Negative velocity S-wave anomalies have been mapped beneath the Azores in the upper 250–300 km.
 This has been suggested to be a signature of a plume that created the Azores Plateau.
 Another theory is that the excess volcanism simply results from excess extension at this unusual triple junction.

 Hotspot–ridge relationships

-The Mid Atlantic Ridge is a zone of extension that permits magma to rise, forming dikes and surface volcanism.
-Areas of excess magmatism on the Mid Atlantic Ridge have been called hotspots e.g. the Azores.
+The Mid-Atlantic Ridge is a zone of extension that permits magma to rise, forming dikes and surface volcanism.
+Areas of excess magmatism on the Mid-Atlantic Ridge have been called hotspots e.g. the Azores.
 Gravity field modelling studies have shown that the crustal thickness in this area is 60% greater than normal and the spreading ridge is elevated.
 The hotspot is asymmetrical (north and south).
 It is thought that crust at ridges is formed by a combination of processes (magmatic and tectonic) with magma addition coming from short lived magma chambers.
 The increased melt production within the mantle may have supported a longer lived magma chamber causing the crust to be thicker.
-However, the Mid Atlantic Ridge has also been shown to have affected the characteristics of the Azores Plateau.
-It has been suggested that the main volcanic ridges on the plateau were created at the Mid Atlantic Ridge spreading axis.
+However, the Mid-Atlantic Ridge has also been shown to have affected the characteristics of the Azores Plateau.
+It has been suggested that the main volcanic ridges on the plateau were created at the Mid-Atlantic Ridge spreading axis.